markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 In legacy verification, it is permitted to have some of public keys be garbage data, provided that the signature verification finishes before those public keys are reached.
 In the new mode the same idea applies: the contents of public key stack items are not examined at all if the corresponding signature is NULL.

-## 0-of-N multisignatures
+## 0-of-0 multisignatures

-A 0-of-N multisignature is currently valid, and remains valid under current mechanics.
+A 0-of-0 multisignature is currently valid, and remains valid under current mechanics.
 However, the spending mechanics have been altered.
 Previously it would be necessary to push a dummy element, while under the new mechanics, no item is pushed before M.

-As before, 0-of-N multisignatures always result in a success.
+Currently, 0-of-0 multisignatures result in success (just like 0-of-N signatures); this is maintained in the new mode.

 # Rationale and commentary on design decisions